hernanchavezthielemann/GRO2LAM/README.md

 ## Description
-This program was designed for easy conversion of solvated structures between gromacs and the Large-scale Atomic Molecular Massively Parallel Simulator ([Lammps]).
+This program was designed for easy conversion of solvated structures between the GROningen MAchine for Chemical Simulations([Gromacs]) and the Large-scale Atomic Molecular Massively Parallel Simulator ([Lammps]).

 ## Installation